davidmerrick/keyboard-layouts/README.md

-The Dvorak-no-modifiers layout is to get rid of an annoyance in IntelliJ where, during the commit dialogue flow,  an `alt` + `i` was interpreted both as a command and as a keyboard modifier, so a carat (`^`) would get appended to all my commit messages.
-Removing the modifiers fixed this.
+The Dvorak-no-modifiers layout is to get rid of an annoyance in IntelliJ where, during the commit dialogue flow,  an `Alt` + `i` was interpreted both as a command and as a keyboard modifier, so a carat (`^`) would get appended to all my commit messages.
+(IntelliJ binds the confirmation of that dialogue to `Alt` + `i`).
+Removing the modifiers from my keyboard layout fixed this.

 ![](img/intellij.png)